takuyadev/dice-game-scrimba/README.md

 This project is part of the challenge section of the "The Front-End Developer Crash Course".
 However, for this project, I personally challenged myself to create the application without the help of the teacher, and only watching once completed.

-This project is a dice game that rolls the dice until one person reaches the number 20, where then it declares a winner.
+This application is a dice game that rolls the dice until one person reaches the number 20, where then it declares a winner.
 From there, they can choose to reset the game to play again.

 ### `Languages / Techstack`